grouprise/grouprise/docs/administration/configuration/options-django.rst

 ``OPERATOR_GROUP_ID``

-  ID of the group which is treated as the operator group of the plattform.
+  ID of the group which is treated as the operator group of the platform.
   Defaults to ``1``.

 ``UNKNOWN_GESTALT_ID``